amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/After-Action-Review.md

     After Action Reviews are synonymous with "Wash Ups", "Mop Ups", "Post Mortems".
 After Action Review avoids terminology that assumes failure or damage.

 ## After Action Reports
 **After Action Reports** (report) are artefacts produced by the delivery team, and consist of an analysis of any action(s) where opportunity for learning is identified.
-It will typically include the a summary of the After Action Report event, a list of outcomes, identified improvements, and actions.
+It will typically include a summary of the After Action Report event, a list of outcomes, identified improvements, and actions.

 ## Responsibilities